 If the domain is "proxy-enabled", i.e requests go through Cloudflare before they come to cPanel, then the plugin will have no effect on visitors for that domain.

-We will NOT be offering buyer's remorse refunds under any circumstances.
+Please contact us if you feel that a refund is warranted in your situation.
 We provide a trial for evaluation purposes, and you should perform all testing during this trial period.

 If you require more than 72 hours to test the plugin, please contact support for a longer-duration evaluation.